The Chief Operating Officer Job Description for Scaling Fintech Firms

 40% of executive transitions in the UK fintech sector fail within 18 months because of role ambiguity, often resulting in a loss of momentum during Series B scale-up phases.

-Defining a chief operating officer job description is a meticulous task, a fact supported by our 15-year history of executive search for prestigious firms with valuations exceeding £50m.
+Defining a chief operating officer job description is a meticulous task, as evidenced by our 15-year history of executive search for prestigious firms with valuations exceeding £50m.

-In our view, it’s common for 65% of scaling firms to struggle when defining the overlap between operations and technology, a friction that disrupts growth for an average of six months.
+In our view, 65% of scaling firms struggle to define the overlap between operations and technology, a friction that disrupts growth for an average of 6 months.

-As a precision recruitment firm, we advocate for a bespoke framework, specifically tailored for firms with over £10m in Series A funding, to secure the top 5% of industry talent.
+As a precision recruitment firm, we advocate for a bespoke framework tailored to firms with over £10m in Series A funding to secure the top 5% of industry talent.

-This guide provides an unrivalled reference for boards to define the COO role with the exact recruitment standards required to find a candidate from our database of 10,000+ pre-vetted UK professionals.
+This guide provides boards with an unrivalled reference for defining the COO role and the exact recruitment standards required to find a candidate from our database of 10,000+ pre-vetted UK professionals.

 Crucially, we provide the 2024 salary benchmarks and board alignment strategies required for a successful executive search, maintaining our 96% placement retention rate over the last decade.